jaammees/exit/README.md

 I left testing in VR until too late in the project.
 I didn't have a proper VR setup, so for most of the timeframe of development I was developing and testing on a desktop computer.
 When I eventually came to testing in VR I found a few problems, such as you'd have to hold the controller at an uncomfortable angle to reach certain squares on the board, or in 3 DOF headsets it might be very difficult or impossible to see some squares because of obstacles blocking them.
 As I'd left VR testing so late, I had to rush to redesign levels to suit the VR.

-I ran out of time on the project and while rushing to finish forgot some of the items on my to do list, for example the characters were meant to be placeholders until I came up with something better.
+I ran out of time on the project and while rushing to finish forgot some of the items on my to do list, for example the characters were meant to be placeholders until I came up with something better, there were elements of polish I wanted to add but never got to.

 ## Some things that went right

-Even though they weren't intended to be final, I think the characters and robots look ok just made out of simple shapes.
+Even though they weren't intended to be final, I think the design of the creatures and robots look ok.
 I think it was a good decision to aim for a game that was also playable on mobile and desktop.